honicole/distributed-travel-reservation-system/docs/milestone-1.md

 #### Additional functionality: Implementing Concurrency using new Java 8 features

-`Research how Java 8 lambda functions/serialization can be used to simplify TCP distribution and remote function invocation and explain in your report.`
+To simplify our codebase and make it more efficient, we used the following relatively recent Java features:

-`The CompletableFuture gives a better API for programming reactively, without forcing us to write explicit synchronization code. (we don't get this when using threads directly)
+1. **Executors**: To manage a fixed size of concurrent threads automatically with minimal syntax.
-The Future interface (which is implemented by CompletableFuture) gives other additional, obvious advantages.`
+2. **Lambda functions**: We used these thoughout to express event handling code in a more expressive functional style.
+Concretely, this means we can specify an action (method) as a parameter to another method, so it can be run asynchronously.
+Other benefits of the Java lambda interface include better parallel performance and the ability to use `CompletableFuture`, detailed next.

-Java 8 lambda functions
+3. **CompletableFuture**: This is the most powerful feature used in this milestone, since it gives us a better API for programming reactively, without forcing us to write explicit synchronization code needed when using thread primitives.
+Put simply, a `CompletableFuture` is equivalent to a JavaScript `Promise`, a piece of code does something that could take time (such as contacting a remote server) and promises to return the result at a later time.
+In the meantime, the executing thread is free to do other things, such as handle other requests.
+Thanks to this asynchronous behavior, multiple requests can be serviced concurrently, thereby ensuring that the server is non-blocking.